raspy135/Qun-mk2/README.md

 Factory presets are stored under under category names or a legacy folder structure, e.g. `bank1`, `bank2`, ... `bank8`.
 **SD card temlate is updated with firmware v4.52 and later, it has improved preset load/save UI.
 If you see category names like Bass or Drums but nothing inside, you need to download sd_template.zip (see under Links and Information) and extract the folders and files.
 Copy folders and presets under the `/preset` folder.**

 If you edit SD card, you can create your own folders.
-Only 1 depth folder is supported.
+Only one depth folder is supported.

 Sequencer data will be stored with preset.
 Granular record data will be saved when granular mode is not OFF.